Bridging-the-Gap

 Our Practice: Embrace minimalism at the RHM Center, promoting two major meals a day, recycling, upcycling, simple living, a low carbon footprint, resource sharing, and cost-effective travel.
 Alcohol and smoking are strictly prohibited.

-Accommodation: Bridging-the-Gap participants receive shared dorms (twin sharing) with a shared washroom facility located 25 meters from the room at the RHM Center.
+Accommodation: Bridging-the-Gap participants receive shared dorms (twin sharing) with a shared washroom facility @ Rs.300 per day.
+Students from Empaneled Educational Institutions gets a 50% discount on the accommodation if applied through the Institution.

-Cooking Facility & Groceries: A community kitchen at the RHM Center provides basic ingredients for Indian meals are available.
-Additional items can be sourced from a store 3 kilometers away, with delivery available on request at your cost.
+Cooking Facilities: A well-equipped community kitchen at the RHM Center is available for participants at a cost of ₹100 per person per day.
+Utensils are provided so that individuals can cook their own meals.
+Groceries can be sourced from a store located 1 kilometer away, with delivery available on request at your cost.

 Knowledge Exchange: Your enthusiasm, dedication, abilities, and talents will be assessed during your engagement.
 Opportunities will be provided for exploration and development until you excel in your chosen area.
 Successful participants become members of our Global Youth Alliance.